equitymarkets/100-days-of-code/r1-log.md

 Link to work:** [https://github.com/equitymarkets/100-days-of-code/blob/master/1_Characteristics]

 ### R1D2

-Today's Progress**: Learned how to use .append() function, import directive, and negative index numbers in a list
+Today's Progress**: Today I learned how to use .append() function, which will add an element to the end of a list, the import directive, which is used to bring in modules, and negative index numbers in a list, which can be used to reference indexes starting from the end of the list (index -1), rather than the beginning.
+Today's topic, "About Python", I intended to take a deeper dive into how and where Python is used, while learning some basic functions as well.
+With the "import this" directive, the console loads "The Zen of Python" by Tim Peters, a prose relating to the mission of the Python language.
+At the end of the program, I import "antigravity", which loads a browser and takes us to a Python comic site.

 Thoughts: I am enjoying Python so far.
 Although small pieces of code seem to take a long time because I need to look things up, once I do it once or twice it is very intuitive.
+With a basic understanding of the basics of computer programming, I should only need to look things up one time.
+While Python is very new to me, many methods are similar to other languages.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/master/2_Python.py]